roshinjimmy/roshinjimmy/README.md

 ---

 ### 👦 About Me
-- 👨‍💻 I'm a B-Tech CSE second year student at MEC Kochi, India
+- 👨‍💻 I'm a computer science sophomore at MEC Kochi, India

 - 🔭 I’m currently focusing on **DSA** and **Web Development**